 Footnotes related to electives

-This course is what UW calls a "special topics" course.
+This course is a special topics course.
 These are courses whose topic changes from semester to semester and even between sections in the same semester.
-Sections of these courses accepted by the certificate in the past are shown in parentheses (like this).
-Use of approved sections to meet the certificate's electives requirement is fine, but they are not always seen automatically by the certificate's degree audit.
-Questions about these courses should be directed to certificate advising staff.
+Sections of these courses accepted by the certificate in the past are shown in parentheses.
+Please contact your global health advisor if you take a special topics course as a global health elective.

-- discuss the global burden of disease, threats to well-being in varied settings, and the root causes of these conditions;
+- Understand the global burden of disease, threats to well-being, and the root causes of these conditions.

-- use your domestic and international health experience to become informed citizens in an increasingly interconnected world.
+- Become informed citizens in an increasingly interconnected world.

 Please see the Certificate in Global Health website for a list of certificate staff and ways to contact them.

 A unique aspect of the certificate is the requirement of a field experience, which can take the form of a study abroad field course, an internship, or site visits right here in Wisconsin.
 You will have the opportunity to get out of the classroom and see the connections between human, animal, and environmental health while deepening your understanding of the social and cultural contexts that influence health and wellness.
 The experience also increases your comfort in working with a diversity of people and introduces you to many types of careers in global health.

 Click here to learn more about our field experiences or set up an appointment to talk with an advisor.